 When a succulent doesn’t get enough sun, a few things can happen as a natural response to light deprivation.
 This is called etiolation.
 Below are the characteristics of an etiolated succulent.

 It’s color will become less vibrant and more pale.
 (Reversible)

 Leaves will bend downwards to increase the amount of surface area exposed to light.
 (Reversible)

-The main stem will elongate or curve in order to reach more light.
+The main stem will become leggy, elongate or curve in order to reach more light.
 You may have heard people refer to leggy succulents and this is what they mean by that.
 (NOT Reversible)